Private Securities Litigation Reform Act: Dura decision and loss causation

 The Dura decision held that a plaintiff in a Rule 10b-5 case had not adequately pleaded loss causation by merely alleging that he "paid artificially inflated prices for Dura securities" at the time of purchase.
 The Supreme Court observed that an investor who purchases a stock at an artificially-inflated price suffers no economic loss at the time of purchase.
 The loss occurs only when the truth is disclosed and the stock price falls as a result.
 Thus, a plaintiff who sells his shares "before the relevant truth begins to leak out" does not suffer any economic damage.
 The plaintiff in Dura failed to allege that the "share price fell significantly after the truth became known" and so the complaint had not alleged loss causation.

 How a court defines the "relevant truth" that the defendant fraudulently withheld often determines the outcome of a 10b-5 case.
 The stock analyst cases provide a good example of the importance of how the "relevant truth" is defined.
 The claim in most stock analyst cases is that the analyst dishonestly touted a particular stock as a good investment despite the analyst's genuine belief.
 Under Dura, such cases are often dismissed because, in most instances, the analyst's dishonesty never comes to light until after the price of the stock in question has declined substantially.
 By then, the "bad facts" about the company have already been absorbed by the market and so plaintiffs cannot show that the disclosure of the analyst's dishonesty caused any further decline in the stock price.

 Stay of discovery

-To prevent discovery until a court has deemed a securities fraud complaint sufficient, the PSLRA also imposes a stay of all discovery "during the pendency of any motion to dismiss."
+To prevent discovery until a court has deemed a securities fraud complaint sufficient, the PSLRA also imposes a procedural stay of all discovery "during the pendency of any motion to dismiss."
 The stay operates against all parties, including both plaintiffs and defendants.

 The Securities Litigation Uniform Standards Act has amended that provision to allow a federal court to impose the discovery stay on related securities suits in state court.